sharat-R001/Google-Fiber-Call-Analysis/README.md

 # Google-Fiber-Call-Analysis
+**Business Intelligence Project**

+## Project Overview
 This project analyzes customer support data for Google Fiber to identify trends in repeat callers.
 By consolidating multi-market data using SQL and visualizing it in Tableau, the project reveals which problem types drive repeat volume and provides actionable insights to improve First Contact Resolution (FCR).
-**Data Engineering & Business Intelligence Project**

-## Project Overview
-This project analyzes fictionalized customer support data for Google Fiber to identify trends in repeat callers.
-The objective is to provide stakeholders with insights into repeat caller volumes across different markets and problem types to improve operational optimization.

 ## Project Dashboard
 [**Click here to view the Interactive Tableau Dashboard**](https://public.tableau.com/app/profile/sharat.r6013/viz/Fiber_Final/Story1)